Holiday at Lake Bodom (15 Years of Wasted Youth)

-Holiday at Lake Bodom (15 Years of Wasted Youth) is a compilation album by the Finnish melodic death metal band Children of Bodom, featuring one song from Something Wild, three from Hatebreeder, three from Follow the Reaper, four from Hate Crew Deathroll, four from Are You Dead Yet?, one from Blooddrunk, two from Relentless Reckless Forever, and two previously unreleased cover songs.
+Holiday at Lake Bodom (15 Years of Wasted Youth) is the third compilation album by Finnish melodic death metal band Children of Bodom, featuring one song from Something Wild, three from Hatebreeder, three from Follow the Reaper, four from Hate Crew Deathroll, four from Are You Dead Yet?, one from Blooddrunk, two from Relentless Reckless Forever, and two previously unreleased cover songs.
 The DVD portion of the package includes "candid touring and backstage footage from around the world", plus the music video for "Shovel Knockout".
 The album was released on 22 May 2012.